amortensen/dots-protocol/draft-teague-dots-protocol.md

 approaches to sharing or delegating responsibility for defense, among them ad hoc service relationships, filtering through peering relationships [COMMUNITYFS], and proprietary solutions ([CLOUDSIGNAL], [OPENHYBRID]).
-Such hybrid approaches to DDoS defense have proven effective [CITE], but the heterogeneous methods employed to coordinate DDoS defenses across domain boundaries have necessarily limited their scope and effectiveness, as the mechanisms in one domain have no traction in another.
+Such hybrid approaches to DDoS defense have proven effective, but the heterogeneous methods employed to coordinate DDoS defenses across domain boundaries have necessarily limited their scope and effectiveness, as the mechanisms in one domain have no traction in another.

 The DDoS Open Threat Signaling (DOTS) protocol provides a common mechanism to achieve the coordinated attack response previously restricted to custom or